Techniques of Armenian Interlacing (downloadable PDF) #2380-D

 - Intermediate Skill level

 This is a downloadable pattern and is not eligible for returns and must be purchased separately from regular stock items.
+You will have 2 attempts and 24 hours in which to download your pattern after purchase.
 To view this pattern you will need an Adobe Acrobat (PDF) viewer.Phyllis' latest book steps us through the history, supplies, and techniques of this Armenian interweaving/lacing technique.
 It features close-up photographs, explicit diagrams and directions, and includes several pages of patterns, each charted with journey numbering and example photos.
 She also includes finishing instructions to create the padded heirloom hangers.
 25 pages.

 Excerpt from the book, "Armenian Interlacing is a stitch that has been seen in many cultures, and called by many different names.
 This stitch reflects the wide dispersal of the Armenian peoples, and speaks to the resilience of their culture.
 The complexity of the stitched examples shown in these sources, as well as the sheer number of shapes and lines shown indicates an in-depth understanding and exploration of this technique by these Armenian women.